 But as Lyft grew, the need for a truly scalable, omni-channel solution became clear.
 After a long and competitive RFP process, the company chose Twilio Flex.

-In their old system, Lyft’s contact center associates had to look up an average of 11 data fields for every contact, and each one of those of those fields required at least three clicks to access across multiple channels.
+In their old system, Lyft’s contact center associates had to look up an average of 11 data fields for every contact, and each one of those fields required at least three clicks to access across multiple channels.

 The company chose Flex because it offered a “one stop shop” for its associates, eliminating the constant context-switching that was harming customer relationships and creating too much work, while also it providing the customizability the company needs.